morphgnt/sblgnt/README.md

 Project to merge the MorphGNT analysis with the SBLGNT text.

-NOTE: most recent work is taking place on `tisch-merge` branch.

 The SBLGNT text itself is subject to the [SBLGNT EULA](http://sblgnt.com/license/) and the morphological parsing and lemmatization is made available under a [CC-BY-SA License](http://creativecommons.org/licenses/by-sa/3.0/).